 The decision to become a pilot is an easy one for most.
 But the process can be confusing.
 What will you need to do before you can begin flying?
 How do you choose a flight school?
 How long will it take?
 These are questions that every prospective pilot has, but they can be difficult to answer because each student has different needs and goals, and flight training programs are all very different.
-In this complete guide to becoming a pilot, you’ll discover exactly what you’ll need to to fulfill your dream of becoming a pilot, including the how to choose a flight school, get a student pilot certificate, apply, build hours and get a job in the aviation industry.
+In this complete guide to becoming a pilot, you’ll discover exactly what you’ll need to fulfil your dream of becoming a pilot, including the how to choose a flight school, get a student pilot certificate, apply, build hours and get a job in the aviation industry.

 Too Long?
 Check out Our Video: